 Gender is probably more complicated than you realised, but the framework above will help you understand it better or help you explain the subtleties to someone else by breaking a complicated concept into bite-sized, digestible pieces.

 What’s your story, coding glory?

-We’re hardwired to love storytelling because it help us understand our world, see figure 2.2.
+The protected characteristics described above are the part of your story you’ll be most aware of.
+But there’s much more to your story than these characteristics.
+We’re hardwired to love storytelling because it help us understand our world, see figure 2.3.
 We use stories to organise and communicate, so knowing your story is a crucial part of knowing who you are.
 What’s your story?

-Universities offer many opportunities for self improvement, self discovery and developing your unique skills.
-One way to build your self-awareness is to reflect on your knowledge, values and skills.
-In Waldorf education this is characterised as “head, heart and hands.”
-(Easton 1997)
+Another technique for building your self-awareness is to reflect on your knowledge, values and skills.
+In Waldorf education this is characterised as “head, heart and hands” outlined below and in figure 2.4 (Easton 1997)